Leaves are turning green, flowers are blossoming, and people are waking up from their wintertime hibernation.

 Partner with a local restaurant and host a fancy breakfast so that mothers won’t have to lift a finger.

 Of course, the menu is one of the most important things to consider during the planning of a breakfast fundraiser.
-While pancake breakfast fundraisers are popular school and church fundraising ideas, you are not limited to that alone, especially if you partner with a restaurant.
+While pancake breakfast fundraisers are a popular school and church fundraising ideas, you are not limited to that alone, especially if you partner with a restaurant.
 Offering more gourmet and brunch-like options will allow you to charge more for admission and draw a larger audience.

 When you’ve decided on a location and a menu, it’s time to promote the event.
 Create a press release, distribute event flyers, invite media to attend, and create a social media campaign.

 Furthermore, a good breakfast fundraiser needs a crew of dedicated volunteers ready to help out.
 Integrate fun but tasteful games and activities to keep everyone engaged.
-Choose whether to invite only mothers or mothers and their families – depending on the goal and the feel of your fundraiser.
+Choose whether to invite-only mothers or mothers and their families – depending on the goal and the feel of your fundraiser.